-Mitigation Measure Plan Requirements & Timing Monitoring/Compliance amended AASP fee is created by the City it will suffice as appropriate mitigation for the Project's participation in these improvements. impact fees prior to issuance of a building permit for each unit.
-Complete - AR paid full share to County w/ Phase 1 Map.
+Mitigation Measure Plan Requirements & Timing Monitoring/Compliance consider an amendment of the AASP impact fee program to establish a new areawide fee to help fund improvements to the intersection to offset cumulative development impacts.
+If an amended AASP fee is created by the City it will suffice as appropriate mitigation for the Project's participation in these improvements. improvements to the intersections of Buckley Road/SR 227, the Applicant shall pay the impact fees prior to issuance of a building permit for each unit.
+Compliance Status: Complete - AR paid full share to County w/ Phase 1 Map.
 MM TRANS-6.
 The Applicant shall design and construct the extension of the northbound right turn-lane at the South Street/Higuera Street intersection, to provide more storage capacity.
 Prior to recordation of the final VTM for Phase 1, the Applicant shall submit public improvement plans for review and approval by the City for the extension of the northbound right turn lane from Higuera to South.
 These improvements may be eligible for credits for Project payments of the Citywide TIF program.
 Construction of roadway improvements shall be completed and operational prior to the issuance of occupancy permits for the first residential unit for Phase 1 development.
 The City shall verify that the Applicant installs the improvements in accordance to the approved design plans.
 Compliance Status: Complete.
 MM TRANS-7a.
 The Applicant shall design and construct a second northbound left-turn lane at the intersection of South Higuera Street/Prado Road.
 The Applicant shall also pay a fair share fee for the widening of Prado Road Creek Bridge west of South Higuera Street by participating in the citywide transportation impact fee program.
 As part of Phase 1 development, the Applicant shall submit public improvement plans that details improvement to South Higuera Street/Prado Road intersection for review and approval by the City.
 These improvements are part of the AASP financing plan and may be eligible for fee credits or reimbursements.
 Construction of these improvements shall occur only after completion of the City widening of the Prado Road Creek Bridge.
 Construction of roadway improvements shall be completed and operational prior to the issuance of an occupancy permit for the first residential unit of Phase 1 development.
 However, if the SLO Creek Bridge widening project has been delayed, the Public Works Director shall have the authority to defer these improvements until that work can be completed.
 The City may also undertake this intersection improvement as a capital improvement project.
-In that event, the mitigation measure shall be satisfied when the improvement is programmed in the City's multi-year Capital Improvement Plan and Financial Plan.
-The City shall verify that the Applicant installs the improvements in accordance to the approved design plans and pays its fair share fee for the widening of Prado Road Creek Bridge.
+In that event, the mitigation measure shall be satisfied when the improvement is programmed in the The City shall verify that the Applicant installs the improvements in accordance to the approved design plans and pays its fair share fee for the widening of Prado Road Creek Bridge.
 Compliance Status: Satisfied through Citywide TIF payment.